-Parents are entitled to ask for a Directors' Review of a decision to expel or to require the student to leave for disciplinary reasons.
+Parents are entitled to ask for a Directors' Review of a decision to expel or to require the pupil to leave for disciplinary reasons.
 The form of application for a review and the review procedures will be supplied to parents on request at the time of the original decision.

-There will be no right to a Directors' Review of other sanctions, but a student who feels aggrieved may ask his or her tutor or the Head of Pastoral or the Academic Head to take up his/her concerns with the member of staff who imposed the sanction.
+There will be no right to a Directors' Review of other sanctions, but a pupil who feels aggrieved may ask his or her tutor or the Deputy Head of Pastoral or the Deputy Head of Academic to take up his/her concerns with the member of staff who imposed the sanction.

-A parent or student who remains dissatisfied with the response to a concern raised may request a copy of the College Complaints Policy Procedure (this can also be found on the College website).
+A parent or pupil who remains dissatisfied with the response to a concern raised may request a copy of the College Complaints Policy Procedure (this can also be found on the College website).